Recent Book Activity

 A. E. Newton

-I'm very interested in Asian literature, South and South-East Asian mostly.
+I'm very interested in Asian literature, South and South-East Asian mostly, the literary kind.
 And I often read Booker Prize nominations.
 Literary novels.
 Postcolonial literature.
 Dystopian fiction.
 Climate fiction.
 No chicklit.
 No romance.
 No horror.
 Mysteries/thrillers/spy fiction occasionally (1001 level).

 The fact that I registered a book does not necessarily indicate that it reflects my taste.